Chittagong-11

-Chittagong-11 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh since 2014 by M. Abdul Latif of the Awami League.
+Chittagong-11 is a constituency represented in the Jatiya Sangsad (National Parliament) of Bangladesh.
+Since 6 August 2024 the constituency is Vacant.

 Boundaries

-The constituency encompasses Chittagong City Corporation wards 27 through 30 and 36 through 41.
+The constituency encompasses the Port of Chittagong and parts of the Chattogram City Corporation, specifically Wards 27, 28, 29, 30, 36, 37, 38, 39, 40, and 41, integrating these areas under a single administrative and electoral boundary.

 History

 The constituency was created for the first general elections in newly independent Bangladesh, held in 1973.

 Ahead of the 2008 general election, the Election Commission redrew constituency boundaries to reflect population changes revealed by the 2001 Bangladesh census.
 The 2008 redistricting altered the boundaries of the constituency.